Understanding the Importance of pH in Cocoa Powder

 - pH 8.0 – 8.5 → Strong Alkalized

-At EMPU, each product is supported by complete documentation, including COA, MSDS, and Halal certification, tailored to buyer requirements.
+At EMPU, each product is supported by complete documentation.
+Specifically, we provide COA, MSDS, and Halal certification to meet global buyer requirements.

-Brands focused on wellness often choose lower-pH cocoa, while beverage and confectionery manufacturers prioritize higher-pH cocoa for consistency and ease of use.
+Therefore, the ideal choice depends on product positioning.
+Brands focused on wellness tend to select lower-pH cocoa.
+Meanwhile, beverage and confectionery manufacturers often prefer higher-pH cocoa for consistency and ease of use

-At EMPU, we work closely with our customers to determine the most suitable cocoa powder by considering:
+At EMPU, we work closely with customers to determine the most suitable cocoa powder.
+In particular, we consider application type, desired flavor, color, and processing requirements.

 Conclusion

-Cocoa powder pH is far more than a technical detail—it is a key factor that shapes flavor, color, stability, and application performance.
-Natural cocoa powder with lower pH delivers bold, authentic cocoa character and higher antioxidant content, while alkalized cocoa powder with higher pH offers smoother taste, darker color, and superior processing stability.
+Cocoa powder pH is far more than a technical detail.
+Instead, it is a key factor that shapes flavor, color, stability, and application performance.